aweymo-ui/embody_audio/content/4_interview.md

 **Introducing new voices to your audio narrative through interviews is a great way to change the tone and rhythm of your recording**, add new perspectives to your subject matter and make findings more nuanced.
 While you can interview people anywhere, the same principles of embodiment also apply to interviewees when you record people in the locations they are discussing.

-Examples might be interviewing an animal scientist at a certain spot in a trail where they had an encounter, talking to a business owner in the public facing side of their business and then the back room to see if the setting makes them think of different things, or interviewing a third generation orchard owner in the prune drying barn their grandfather built.
+Examples might be interviewing an animal scientist at a certain spot in a trail where they had an encounter, talking to a business owner in the public facing side of their business and then the back room to see if the setting makes them think of different things, or interviewing canoe maker inside their studio.
 While interviewing people in uncontrolled or semi-controlled environments presents the possibility of noise pollution interfering with your interview, being on location will often trigger memories and associations that a clinical recording environment might not.

 <div class="symbol-container">
     <p class="symbol">&#10042;</p>